Workplace Inequality in the U.S. and Managerial Rent Extraction: Evidence from Pay Growth Gaps

-Keywords: managerial rent extraction, within-firm pay inequality, CEO-to-median-employee pay gap, employee pay growth, corporate hierarchy, Longitudinal Employer-Household Dynamics database
+Keywords: within-firm pay inequality, pay growth gap, managerial rent extraction, corporate disclosure, corporate hierarchy, Longitudinal Employer-Household Dynamics database

 JEL Classification: G30, G34, J31